By Jennifer Walling

 Testimony in the Illinois legislature in support of this bill focused on “overcrowding” of bobcat populations and on concerns that the animal is a nuisance preying on game birds and livestock.
 Both arguments are false.

-Second, in years prior to the ban, anyone could apply for a nuisance permit – for free – to hunt bobcats that are threatening people or property.
 Fewer than 10 were applied for each year.
 Bobcats are important apex predators with a diet that mostly consists of rabbits, squirrels, and rodents.
 Standing at an average of 20 to 23 inches high at the shoulder and varying from 10 to 40 pounds, these animal pose little to no risk to people, livestock, or to game birds, which are only rarely eaten by bobcats.
 The presence of this animal overall improves natural areas, making better habitat for all wildlife, including game.

 IEC does not oppose hunting.
 We are proud to have worked with hunting groups in Illinois to adequately fund IDNR, protect important natural areas, and stabilize animal populations to protect ecologically sensitive areas.
 This program lacks sufficient research and will not move us towards a goal of recovering bobcat populations in all prime bobcat habitat in the state.